0D1NTR33/go-green/README.md

-# GoGreen bot v0.1.3
+# GoGreen bot v0.1.4
 *The bot for a Shift Project Ryver chat.*

 Bot uses Selenium Web Browser Automation tool to parse Shift Explorer's Delegate Monitor page.

 Bot can send the data to Ryver's chat forum and to Telegram.

-In **v0.1.0** bot gathering and sends messages with delegates who has status 'Not forging' or 'Missed block' on Shift TestNet.
+In **v0.1.4** bot gathering and sends messages with delegates who has status 'Not forging' or 'Missed block' on Shift TestNet or MainNet.

 ### Example:
+> _Missed block_

 >Delegate: **name** / @username